pnmace/lazer_projector/README.md

 # lazer_projector
-putting this back together in a video was just for fun, but this is pretty neat: https://headpat.xyz/uwu/c0d2b9.mp4
+putting this back together in a video was just for fun, but this is pretty neat: https://headpat.xyz/uwu/c0d2b9.mp4 Firefox doesn't like this video for some reason, but mpv and chrome do.. odd..

 atm this only has software for converting black/white input frames into an outline of the components of that frame.
 Currently this is very unoptimized in order to have *something* since the focus of this project was to learn hardware things and this was quick an easy to make